 Old Lane Street Eats

 While it might be a bit quieter than some of the other bustling Chinese restaurants in Northbridge, the food at Old Lane Street Eats is as delicious as it is cheap and copious.
 Do not miss out on the Roti John, which consists of sloppy (in a good way) minced beef, egg, onion and Sriracha in a bun.
 Other favourites are the marmite chicken bao and the tasty Pad Thai which comes out encased in an omelette, you’ve got to try it for yourself.
 And yes, it’s BYO.

 Definitely one of the only places left in Perth where you can get lunch with a tenner, Toastface Grillah has been doing damn delicious, ultra-cheesy toasties for a while now.
 Triple cheese for $7, Brie & Jam for $8 or the Danny Zuccho’s (brie, zucchini and prosciutto) for $9.
 Their little brother restaurant, Lil’ Toastface, serves up just as much goodness albeit from a slightly shorter menu.
 Still nothing over $10.

 IPPUDO is a classic ramen joint hailing from Fukuoka back in 1985.
-For just $15 you can be slurping on some world famous noodle soup, but don’t blame us if you accidently ending up spending more on their yam fries and seared salmon sushi (whoops).
+For just $15 you can be slurping on some world famous noodle soup, but don’t blame us if you accidentally ending up spending more on their yam fries and seared salmon sushi (whoops).